Study in Russia

 Competitive Selection for Undergraduate course

 There are many different kinds of academic competitions held in Russia where international students who are selected can expect enrolment in Russian universities without examinations or under preferential conditions.
 The Russian universities may conduct tests individually or jointly and then pick international applicants based on the results.
 Sometimes, the representatives of universities may visit your home country and take the test.
 The university will send the invitation.
 You will need an original invitation to submit the visa application.
-The top courses in Russia include:

 Eligibility for studying and getting admission in medicine